College of Arts and Sciences

 - Demonstrate the ability to engage in critical thinking as a part of the analysis of economic problems.

-Major, Bachelor of Arts (36 hours) - minor required - Spring 2017 course requirements
+Major, Bachelor of Arts (36 hours) - minor required - Fall 2017 course requirements

 All economics majors must satisfy a written and oral communications requirement in economics.
 Certification by an economics faculty member is required.
 Details are available in the department office.